tupelo-schneck/its-electric/trunk/README.txt

 5) Open its-electric/web/its-electric.html in your browser (for instance, by double-clicking it).

-6) (optional) If you want to monitor voltage, add "-v yes" to the command in step (3).
+6) (optional) If you want to monitor voltage, add "-v" to the command in step (3).
 If you want to monitor kVA, add "-k 2" where 2 is the number of seconds "it's electric" waits between polls for kVA data.
 You'll also need to edit "its-electric-config.js" and change "hasVoltage" and/or "hasKVA" to